Lodelian/lodelix/README.md

 # Lodelix

 ## About

 Lodelix is a Rust-written web application server that allows you to use language modules to run your projects and also provides a flexible configuration system that makes it modern and convenient.

+> This project is still in development.
+Don't use it in production.

 ## KEY FEATURE